Go to All Blogs | Pelagic Birding Blogs | South African Birding Tours | All our birding tours | Endemic Birds Blogs

 Well, back to Flock to Marion itself.
 We’ve already mentioned some of the subantarctic species at the start of this blog.
 But we must not forget the pelagic seabirds.
 This could be your first opportunity to get acquainted with the unusual, dainty Diving Petrels (both Common and South Georgian).
 Several albatross species also breed on Marion Island, and we will be looking for Wandering Albatross, Sooty Albatross, Light-mantled Albatross, and Grey-headed Albatross, as well as the more common species many of you will be familiar with from 1-day Cape pelagic trips.
 We also, of course, expect to see a lot of other seabirds like shearwaters, petrels, storm petrels (Grey-backed Storm Petrel if we’re lucky!) and prions.

-Light-mantled Albatross, one of the many albatross species which breed on the Price Edward Islands.
+Light-mantled Albatross, one of the many albatross species which breed on the Prince Edward Islands.

 In Terms of mammals the opportunities are equally exciting.
 We expect to see Southern Elephant Seal, Subantarctic and Antarctic Fur Seals, and various cetaceans.
 With lots of luck we might even see the aggressive, inquisitive, prehistoric-looking Leopard Seal.